×

 When we asked people what advice they would give someone preparing to move to Scottish Borders, they said:

 "Before moving to the Scottish Borders, expats should know that the region is largely rural, with a slower pace of life than in larger cities.
 The main industries are agriculture, textiles, and tourism, so job opportunities may be limited in other sectors.
 The cost of living is generally lower than in other parts of the UK, but public transportation is not as extensive, making a car necessary for many residents.
 The Scottish Borders has a rich history and culture, with many castles, abbeys, and other historical sites to explore.
 The region is also known for its outdoor activities, including hiking, cycling, and fishing.
 The weather can be unpredictable, with cold winters and mild summers, and rain is common throughout the year.
 The local dialect can be difficult to understand at first, but most people speak standard English as well.
 The Scottish education system is different from that in other parts of the UK, with its own curriculum and qualifications.
 Healthcare is provided by the National Health Service, which is free at the point of use.
 The Scottish Borders is a friendly and welcoming place, but it can take time to become part of the local community.
 Joining local clubs and societies can be a good way to meet people and integrate into the local culture.
-Finally, expats should be aware that Scotland has its own legal system, which is different from that in England and Wales," said one expat who made the move to Scottish Borders.
+Finally, expats should be aware that Scotland has its own legal system, which is different from that in England and Wales," remarked one expat who made the move to Scottish Borders.

 What is a typical expat home or apartment like in Scottish Borders?

 "A typical expat home or apartment in the Scottish Borders, is often a charming, traditional stone-built house or a modern apartment, depending on the preference of the expat.
 These homes are usually located in quaint towns or villages, surrounded by the beautiful rolling hills and countryside that the region is known for.
 The homes often have a cozy, warm feel with fireplaces and wooden beams, reflecting the rustic charm of the area.
 Modern apartments, on the other hand, offer a more contemporary living experience with open-plan living spaces, modern kitchens, and often come with amenities like central heating and double glazing.
 Regardless of the type of home, most properties in the Scottish Borders offer stunning views of the surrounding landscapes.
 The homes are usually well-connected to local amenities such as shops, restaurants, and schools.
 Many expats choose to live in larger towns like Peebles or Galashiels, which offer a wider range of services and facilities.
 However, some prefer the tranquility and slower pace of life in smaller villages.
 In terms of interior design, homes in the Scottish Borders often blend traditional and modern elements.
 It's common to see homes with a mix of antique and contemporary furniture, reflecting the blend of old and new that characterizes the region.
 Outdoor space is also a common feature of homes in the Scottish Borders, with many properties boasting gardens or yards.
 This allows expats to enjoy the region's natural beauty right from their doorstep.
-Overall, a typical expat home in the Scottish Borders offers a comfortable and charming living experience, surrounded by some of Scotland's most beautiful landscapes," said one expat in Scottish Borders.
+Overall, a typical expat home in the Scottish Borders offers a comfortable and charming living experience, surrounded by some of Scotland's most beautiful landscapes," remarked one expat who made the move to Scottish Borders.

 What is the average cost of housing in Scottish Borders?